top of page

 “Love Shine.”
 Short Story in Small Spiral notebook, 2004.

-Additional creative pieces – stories, poems and essays— in lit mags and journals, including Yale Review, Northwest Review, River Styx, Open City, Kalliope, Ellipsis: Literature and Art; and in anthologies such as Walk on the Wild Side: Urban American Poetry since 1975 (Scribners), edited by Nicholas Christopher.
+Additional creative pieces – stories, poems and essays— in lit mags and journals, including Blue Mesa; San Antonio Review; Yale Review; Northwest Review; River Styx; Open City; Kalliope; Ellipsis: Literature and Art; Los Angeles Cultural Weekly; and in numerous anthologies such as Which Side Are You On (Moonstone Anthologies, 2023); Love in the Original Language (Moonstone Anthologies 2022); Walk on the Wild Side: Urban American Poetry since 1975 (Scribners), edited by Nicholas Christopher, and others.

 EDITORIAL